Bill 35 – Setting the Financial Stage for Alberta’s Innovation Employment Grant & Jobs Tax Cut

 “[T]he Innovation Employment Grant will encourage economic growth by supporting small and medium-sized businesses that invest in research and development (R&D) with a grant worth up to 20% of qualifying expenditures.”Alberta Government on the Innovation Employment Grant

 The idea behind this grant makes sense.
 If you make R&D more affordable, businesses will be more willing to innovate, take risks, and increase revenue.
-Like with tax cuts, though, more money doesn’t necessarily mean more jobs or higher R&D investment.
+Like tax cuts, though, more money doesn’t necessarily mean more jobs or higher R&D investment.
 Companies, after all, must answer for financial losses.
 Their shareholders want profits.
 They may even invest it in R&D elsewhere.
 Rather than get into that debate, I’d like to focus on how this program works.

-The Alberta Government says the Innovation Employment Grant will, “[p]rovide an 8% payment towards a corporation’s R&D spending in a given year, up to its base level of spending.”
+The Alberta Government says the Innovation Employment Grant will “[p]rovide an 8% payment towards a corporation’s R&D spending in a given year, up to its base level of spending.”
 The wording here is interesting.
 Not all small and medium businesses are corporations.

-“Corporations” include out-of-province corporations, non-profits, religious groups, societies, and Alberta and out-of-province cooperatives.
+“Corporations” include out-of-province corporations, non-profits, religious groups, societies, Alberta, and out-of-province cooperatives.
 While I agree that all kinds of corporations can benefit the Alberta economy, the way the policy has been written leaves the door open for companies to shift large chunks of money out of the province.
 I’m not comfortable with this fact.

 To determine how much to pay out for the grant, the government will average the corporation’s previous two years of R&D spending and pay 20% of the amounts over the base level spend.
-Here, I want to mention that 9.5% of corporations in Canada are two or fewer years old, and R&D isn’t usually an expense corporations invest in heavily in their first year.
+Here, I want to mention that 9.5% of corporations in Canada are two or fewer years old, and R&D isn’t usually an expense that corporations invest heavily in their first year.

-One barrier corporations often encounter with R&D is that it’s an expensive, high-risk activity; it leverages large amounts of capital to gain an edge over competition.
+One barrier corporations often encounter with R&D is that it’s an expensive, high-risk activity; it leverages large amounts of capital to gain an edge over the competition.
 Any financial gains are made long-term.
 (Research On Return Capital formula.)
 To get around some of these issues, corporations will often partner, merge, or outsource their R&D activity.
-These activities could also cause much of the money to leave the province as there doesn’t seem to be anything in place to prevent it, nor any requirement to keep any of resulting revenues inside the province.
+These activities could also cause much of the money to leave the province as there doesn’t seem to be anything to prevent it, nor any requirement to keep any of the resulting revenues inside the province.

 The Innovation Employment Grant will be part of the corporate tax system and pay out up to $4 million to small and medium corporations.
 It will phase out the grant for firms between $10 million and $50 million in taxable capital.